ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 ## Summary

-Allow a developer to suppress an individual `bal scan` finding at the point in the source where it occurs, with a mandatory justification, recorded in the output so suppressions remain auditable rather than invisible.
+Allow a developer to suppress an individual `bal scan` finding at the point in the source where it occurs, with a justification, recorded in the output so suppressions remain auditable rather than invisible.
+The justification is optional by default and a team can require it, failing the scan when one is missing.

 The mechanism is a comment directive placed immediately before, or at the end of, the line that produced the finding.
 Because it lives in the source, each suppression is reviewed in the diff that introduces it and attributed through version control, and an audit run can disregard suppressions entirely to show the unfiltered picture.